NxPKG/khulnasoft-docs/content/dns/additional-options/analytics.md

 # Analytics and logs

-When you use Cloudflare DNS, you can access data about DNS queries through a variety of sources.
+When you use Khulnasoft DNS, you can access data about DNS queries through a variety of sources.

 ## Analytics